 The wind-on crank, film counter, rewind button and tripod mount are on the bottom plate.
 The back of the camera features a tiny viewfinder…and that’s it.

 The camera’s quirks don’t stop at its angular design.
 When you open the hinged back cover, you’ll see that the film goes backwards, from right to left, since the cocking lever is placed on the lower left side of the camera.
-The other surprise follows right after when you’re about to set the ISO (GOST) value – the only standard value is 100.
+The other surprise follows right after when you’re about to set the ASA/ISO.
+Values are provided in GOST – the only “standard” value is 100.
 Everything else is either 20, 160, 250, 320… numbers you won’t find on many 35mm films available on the market at the moment.
 Just go for the nearest one and hope for the best.
+If you want to really be specific, you can check out this conversion chart.

 Since the selenium ring was working on my copy, I was able to use the camera as intended.
 The automatic mode (which sets shutter speeds between 1/30 and 1/500) didn’t falter, but if you really want to choose the aperture yourself (from 2.8 up to 22), you can switch to manual mode and the camera will set the shutter to 1/30s for you.
 This is really useful in low-light conditions or when using flash.